spacetelescope/crds/docs/users_guide/source/rmap_syntax.rst

 stage of the nested selector consumes the next tuple of header keys.
 For the example above,   the Match operator matches against the value of the dataset keyword "DETECTOR".
-Based on that match, the selected UseAfter operator matches against the data set's "DATE-OBS" and "TIME-OBS" keywords to lookup the name of a reference file.
+Based on that match, the selected UseAfter operator matches against the dataset's "DATE-OBS" and "TIME-OBS" keywords to lookup the name of a reference file.

 HST Selectors
 -------------

 For HST,  all reference mapping selectors are defined as a two tiered hierarchy with one general matching step (Match) and one date-time match step (UseAfter).
+All the CRDS selector operators are written to select either a filename *or* a nested operator.
+In the case of HST,  the Match operator locates a nested UseAfter operator which in turn locates the reference file.

 Match
 .....

-Conceptually,  the Match selector does a dictionary lookup based on the header keyword values listed in the first tuple of rmap header field "parkey".
+Conceptually,  the Match operator does a dictionary lookup based on the header keyword values listed in the first tuple of rmap header field "parkey".
 In actuality however,  CRDS does a winnowing search based on each successive parkey value,  eliminating impossible matches and returning the best matching